Ann-Krlv/FastQC/README.md

-If you want, you can specify output directory: python main.py -i file.fastq -o path/to/dir Program will count the number of reads, create folder QCTerror_res and exit All pictures and tables into QCTerror_res/pictures/ and QCTerror_res/tables/ folders Enjoy :)
+If you want, you can specify output directory: python main.py -i file.fastq -o path/to/dir Program will count the number of reads, create folder QCTerror_res and exit All pictures and tables into QCTerror_res/pictures/ and QCTerror_res/tables/ folders The pdf report generation takes some time, so you can take a coffee break or just comment (#) last string in amateur_maker() (in main.py)
+Enjoy :)

 ## Authors and acknowledgements: